 - Increasing the Child Tax Credit from $2,000 per child to $3,000 for children between the ages of 6-18; to $3,600 for children under the age of 6 through 2025.

 - The plan also, critically, would deliver the Child Tax Credit regularly, meaning that families will not need to wait until tax season to receive a refund.
 Instead, they will receive regular payments that allow them to cover household expenses as they arise.

-- Making permanent the Child and Dependent Care Tax Credit (CDCTC) improvements, which will give families a credit for up to half of their spending on qualified child care for children under age 13, up to a total of $4,000 for one child or $8,000 for two or more children.
+- Making permanent the Child and Dependent Care Tax Credit (CDCTC) improvements, which made the credit refundable for the first time and will give families, dependent on their income, a credit for up to 50% and up to $8,000 in eligible expenses for one child under age 13 and up to $16,000 for two or more qualifying children.

 Nearly 300 national, state and local organizations have called for these provisions to be made permanent and we look forward to helping the President meet his stated commitment to “working with Congress to achieve his ultimate goal of making permanent the Child Tax Credit as well as all of the expansions he signed into law in the American Rescue Plan.”